AaronBunch/MazeSolver/README.md

 path from start to finish

-2. maze1.solutions:  a list of all solutions found by the walker (there may by fewer than n, because spurious solutions are omitted); each solution is a maze completely filled in except for one path from start to finish
+2. maze1.solutions:  a list of all solutions found by the walker (there may be fewer than n, because spurious solutions are omitted); each solution is a maze completely filled in except for one path from start to finish